 Backup resources are organized under instances in the Spanner resource hierarchy.
 We recommend applying IAM policies at the project level or instance level.
 If you need finer grain control, IAM policies can also be applied at the backup and database level as well, but this is not recommended due to complexity.
 Remember that backups do not contain database metadata such as IAM policies, so when you restore a database, the database will initially inherit policies from its parent instance.

 This section describes the predefined roles that have access to backup and restore.

 The following roles are designed specifically for backup and restore:

-spanner.backupAdmin: has access to create, view, update, delete backups.
+spanner.backupAdmin: has access to create, view, update, copy, and delete backups.
 This role can also view and manage a backup's IAM policy.
 This role cannot restore a database from a backup.

 spanner.restoreAdmin: has access to restore databases from backups.
 If you need to restore a backup to a different instance, apply this role at the project level or to both instances.
 This role cannot create backups.

-spanner.backupWriter: has access to create backups, but cannot update, or delete them.
+spanner.backupWriter: has access to create and copy backups, but cannot update, or delete them.
 This role is intended to be used by scripts that automate backup creation.

 The following roles also have access to backup and restore:

 spanner.admin: has full access to backup and restore.
 This role has complete access to all Spanner resources.